Skip to main content

 ColumnDescription

-TypeThe part of the conversation being scored.
-Currently only “turn” is supported.
+TypeThe part of the conversation that gets scored.
+Only turn is supported.

 ScorerThe name of the signal that produced this score.